bexedmondson/bexedmondson.github.io/src/content/docs/blog/2025-08-10-analytics-validator.md

 date: 2025-08-10
 draft: false
 tags: [ trailmix, love and pies, tooling ]
-excerpt: "Or: how I invented and implemented a system that prevented the majority of analytics bugs, how I came up with the idea in the first place, and the key things I learned along the way."
+excerpt: "Or: how I invented and implemented a system that prevented almost all our analytics bugs, how I came up with the idea in the first place, and the key things I learned along the way."
 ---

-Or: how I invented and implemented a system that prevented the majority of analytics bugs, how I came up with the idea in the first place, and the key things I learned along the way.
+Or: how I invented and implemented a system that prevented almost all our analytics bugs, how I came up with the idea in the first place, and the key things I learned along the way.

 ### Context